-Now, before I share my thoughts about the content writing agency, here is a suggestion – if you’re a beginner and are not making any money already, it’s better to write the content yourself.
+Now, before I share my thoughts about the content writing agency, here is a suggestion – if you’re a beginner and are not making any money, it’s better to write the content yourself.
 Once you start generating income (or have enough confidence in the site), you can outsource content writing.

 Another benefit of writing the content yourself is that you get to familiarize yourself with the niche and the content writing process.
 This helps you later when you decide to outsource your content.

 Now. coming to the price.

 That’s a bit pricey (considering I could have hired someone full time in India for far less), but I am happy with the quality of their content.
-It’s well researched, and there were no grammar mistakes and only a few misspelled words.
+It’s well researched, and there were no major grammar mistakes.

 The drawback is that they haven’t shown a quick turnaround in the first two articles.
 I order the content in the first week itself and they delivered two articles in two weeks.